-value of waiting.
+Fourth, how does an increase in the downward jump risk of the reinvestment return influence the optimal decision-making of rational banks?
+Generally, the effects of a positive value of the probability of the downward jump risk λ can be stated as follows.
+First, it reduces the expected rate of capital gain on R, which decreases the value of waiting.
 On the other hand, it increases the variance of changes in R and thus raises the value of waiting.
 It turns out that under normal circumstances, the former effect is more dominant.
-Figure 11 [4] lays out the result that the former effect is much larger than the latter, thereby reducing the threshold ratio \hat{r}R .
-Further, notice that a small increase in λ leads to a substantial decline in \hat{r}R , prompting the bank to immediately write off.
+Figure 12 (iv) lays out the result that the former effect is much larger than the latter, thereby reducing the threshold ratio \hat{r}R .
+Further, notice that a small increase in λ lead to a substantial decline in \hat{r}R , prompting the bank to immediately write off.

 Fifth, look at the effect of an increase in the shortfall rate δ_R on the threshold ratio of \hat{r}R .
-Figure 11 [5] shows the result under the assumption that the risk-adjusted discount rate μ moves in response to a change in δ_R .
-In the present model, although the effect via μ has an influence through β (equation [19]), the direct effect of δ_R has a greater influence as shown by equation (23).
+Figure 12 (v) shows the result under the assumption that the risk-adjusted discount rate μ moves in response to a change in δ_R^{38} .
+As explained earlier, the profit flow is discounted by δ_R , while the future write-off losses are discounted by μ .
+In the present model, although the effect via μ have an effect through β (equation (19)), the effect via δ_R has greater direct influence as shown by equation (23).
 Thus, the net effect increases the threshold ratio \hat{r}R .